Physiology of decompression: Saturation decompression

-Decompression from saturation is a special case where the tissues are all saturated with the maximum stable inert gas load for the ambient pressure and breathing gas mixture combination.
+Decompression from saturation is a special case where the tissues are all initially saturated with the maximum stable inert gas load for the ambient pressure and breathing gas mixture combination.
 In this situation it can be shown that the controlling tissue for decompression is always the slowest tissue.
-This makes schedule calculation relatively simple as the same schedule is always valid for any given pressure and exposure breathing gas mixture combination, and the same schedule can be followed for any given breathing as mixture, starting from the actual saturation pressure, though the schedule can be affected by using a different gas mixture for decompression.
+This makes schedule calculation relatively simple as the same schedule is always valid for a given pressure and breathing gas mixture combination, and the same schedule can be followed for a given breathing gas mixture, starting from the actual saturation pressure, though the schedule can be affected by using a different gas mixture for decompression.
 This is often done by using a higher partial pressure of oxygen during decompression than during the saturation exposure.